-- Below-average rates
+- Average rates

-- Average customer service
+- Poorly-rated service

 For renters who want to customize their coverage, we recommend Travelers.
 It has the best selection of coverage options of any insurer we considered, and its rates are slightly better than average in New Mexico.